patrickmohrmann/earthdawn4eV2/documentation/Functional Specification/physical-items.md

 for the explicit influence of this value please see [UC_PhysicalItems-difficultyCalculation](../Use%20Cases/UC_PhysicalItems-difficultyCalculation.md).

-#### item equip status
+#### item equipment status

-the item equip status of an equipment is responsible if an item will affect the actor data and abilities.
+the item equipment status of an item is required if an item shall affect the actor data and abilities.

-Characteristics will be changed according to the item value if equipments are equipped or hold in one or two hands.
+Characteristics will be changed only if the item is equipped or hold in one or two hands.

-Abilities like the melee weapons talent will use the damage value of the weapon equipped in the main or both hands.
+Abilities like the melee weapons talent will use the weapon equipped in the main or both hands.

 all these different options are descibed in the use case [UC_PhysicalItems-itemStatus](../Use%20Cases/UC_PhysicalItems-itemStatus.md)